-In this email I did not provide any extra information about my candidacy, I did not ask any question about the company to show my interest in working with them, nor did I offer any free valuable content to show my value as a professional.
+In this email I did not provide any extra information about my candidacy, I did not ask any questions about the company to show my interest in working with them, nor did I offer any free valuable content to show my value as a professional.

-The most correct thing to do at this point would have been to call the interviewer and explain my situation in order to make the right decision regarding the other selection process in which I was a candidate.
+The correct thing to do at this point would have been to call the interviewer and explain my situation in order to make the right decision regarding the other selection process in which I was a candidate.

 Learning: Send follow-up emails for job openings only when it is necessary and when you can add value that will position you among the favorites.

 When to send a follow-up email if you don’t hear back from them

 We have already seen how to write a follow-up email and also how not to do it.
 But… how many days should we wait to send this follow-up email?